 This is what made Stella Maris Beach Resort stand out.
 It’s quite an unusual sight as we commonly associate pine trees with cooler places like Baguio and Tagaytay.
 It’s like putting a little taste of Baguio on the sea-side, which gives a surprising mountain ambiance to the beach landscape.
 Beaches like this can also be found in Zambales area.
-It actually looks like a “huge” version of Anawangin, and a little smaller and under-developed version of Crystal Beach Resort, both in Zambales.
+It actually looks like a “huge” version of Anawangin in San Antonio, or Kwentong Dagat in San Felipe, and a little smaller and under-developed version of Crystal Beach Resort in San Narciso, Zambales.

 We went here last summer on a Friday to make sure that we get to enjoy the tranquility of the place before it gets crowded.
 Weekenders started arriving on Saturday morning, little by little.
 Noon time came and the resort officially became really crowded, just in time when we left the place.

 The place is a bit hard to reach though.
 The road going to the resort is rough.
 But the struggle was all worth it once you reach the place.
 Indeed, difficult roads often lead to beautiful destinations.